zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 Collect, maintain, and share provenance data for all components and other dependencies of each software release (e.g., in a software bill of materials[SBOM]).

 [// intentionally commented out]: <> ( PUT-COMMENTED-OUT-TEXT-HERE )

+#Notes, TODOs

+* Consider organizations size - some just can't afford all the overhead and need to simplify.
+How then we maintain compliancy?
+* Flag which requirements are mandatory
+* Some items look as recommended practices rather than as policy requirements
+    * Option: Group such practices into a sound requirement
+* Map M:N between ZSSD and SSDF and others
+* Automated tests to prove some policy requirements fulfilment
+* Should we should prescribe requirements fulfillment report format - see current reports